Teacher video: Using artefacts in the classroom

 CPD badge

-This video is part of Kapow Primary’s History Artefact teacher videos, designed to develop pupils’ enquiry skills and understanding of everyday life in the past.
+This teacher video is part of Kapow Primary’s History skills videos, designed to build teachers’ confidence and skills in developing the children’s enquiry and understanding of everyday life in the past.

-See more of our Year 1 and Year 2 History scheme of work here.
+See more of our Year 1 and 2 History scheme of work.

 For copyright reasons, you may not screenshot this page.